Need legal advice now from an employment law solicitor in London or Brighton?

-Call, email or provide us with a few details of your employment matter, and we’ll help you arrange an initial consultation.
-You’ll get:
+Call, email or provide us with a few details of your employment matter, and we’ll put you in touch with an expert.

-- Unlimited time to discuss your matter with an experienced employment law solicitor
+- Unlimited time to discuss your matter with an employment solicitor.

-- An outline of your legal position in your employment matter
+- An outline of your legal position and available options.

-- A clear fee-quote and time frame for your case
+- A clear time and fee estimate for your case.

 Constructive Dismissal